Virtual Public Meeting on the National Flood Insurance Program’s Minimum Floodplain Management Standards Request for Information

 - Information about how to access the Federal Register Notice Request for Information and submit written comments.

 Each public meeting is open to the public and will cover the same content.
-Public meeting participation is limited to 1,000 attendees.
 Participants must register in advance and will be confirmed on a first-come, first-served basis.

-- A third public meeting will be held on Dec.
-15 at 3 – 4:30 p.m.
+- The third public meeting is scheduled for Wednesday, Dec.
+15 from 3 - 4:30 p.m.
 Eastern Time.
-Visit this webpage to register.

-Participants will be emailed a unique URL link to join the public meeting once their registration is confirmed.
+Participants will be emailed an unique URL link to join the public meeting once their registration is confirmed.
 Participant links should not be shared with others.

 During registration, a participant may indicate a desire to provide verbal comment for the record during a public meeting.